exa303/lfcs/usr_resource_limits.md

-# configure user resource limits and restrictions in Linux
+# Configure user resource limits and restrictions in Linux

-* On the command line, we changed from where we were into `/etc/security` and we then listed all the content in that directory as shown above.
+On the command line, we changed from where we were into `/etc/security` and we then listed all the content in that directory as shown above.
 The particular file that we are interested in is `limits.conf` So the next thing to do is to use a text editor like vim or even nano so go into the configuration file `limits.conf` and make any changes that we want.

 The configuration file on its own holds a lot of valuable information that can guide us through.
 The format it follows is `<domain> <type> <item> <value>`.